-While there is no definitive threshold to determine when alcoholism is considered a disability, employees are considered to have protection under the Americans with Disabilities Act, if their employer perceives them as having a disability, even when that perception is false or unsubstantiated.
-An example would be an employer firing an employee because he has stated he is a current/former alcoholic or the employer perceives him as an alcoholic due to his associations or appearance.
+While there is no definitive threshold to determine when alcoholism is considered a disability, employees are deemed to have protection under the Americans with Disabilities Act, if their employer perceives them as having a disability, even when that perception is false or unsubstantiated.
+An example would be an employer firing an employee because he has stated he is a current/former alcoholic, or the employer perceives him as an alcoholic due to his associations or appearance.
 If no cause is determined for his termination other than stated or perceived disability, than that employee would be covered under the ADA.

 Is an alcoholic employee is qualified to perform the essential functions of their position?